 Committers to Tensorflow by email domain.
 Given that these should be mostly Googlers and the huge proportion of personal email domains, anything else must be significant.

 Caveat: Could this heuristic fail to identify a highly engaged organization?

 Commit patterns instead of commit counts

 Engagement frequency (commit interval)

-When you think about relationships with people, the people you have the strongest ties to are often the ones you’ve interacted with most regularly over a longer period of time.
-Using this model, instead of counting commits you can instead look at whether or not you have at least one commit consistently and for how long.
+When you think about relationships with people, the people you probably have the strongest ties to are likely the ones you’ve interacted with over a longer period of time.
+Using this model, an alternative to counting commits is to instead look for at least one commit, consistently and for how long.
 This also shows how long an organization has been committing to a project, something that just a count of commits can’t show.

 Specifically this metric measures the frequency of time intervals with at least one commit (eg, months) and answers the question: How long has the organization been engaged?

 Organizations with more than 6 months of Tensorflow commit months with at least one identified affiliated author